-Technique of embryo transfer is again an important aspect.
+The technique of embryo transfer is again an important aspect.
 30% of all IVF failures could be due to faulty transfers.
 It should be very gentle and meticulous.
-Where ever there is difficulty, its a must to do a hysteroscopy or a mock transfer or cervical dilatation before starting the cycle.
+Where ever there is a difficulty, its a must to do a hysteroscopy or a mock transfer or cervical dilatation before starting the cycle.

 Adequate luteal phase support with progesterone and estrogen is equally important after embryo transfer.